Charged-particle multiplicity and transverse-energy distribution using the Weibull-Glauber approach in heavy-ion collisions: Introduction

-In this work, we have used the two component approach based on Glauber model, combined with the Weibull model of multiparticle production in hadronic interaction to simulate the multiplicity distribution in heavy-ion collisions.The obtained distribution is compared to the experimental data measured at RHIC and LHC energies.The Weibull-Glauber approach is similar to the fitting procedure adopted by ALICE experiment for the centrality determination in Pb-Pb collisions at 2.76 TeV and 5.02 TeV using the Negative Binomial distribution \cite{alice1,alice2}.
-We have also implemented the same formalism to describe the transverse energy distribution in heavy-ion collisions.
-We also compare our results with HIJING simulation results to validate our model and the proposal for determining the centrality classes of heavy-ion collision.
+In this work, the two-component approach based on the Glauber model, combined with the Weibull model of multiparticle production in hadronic interactions, is implemented to generate the multiplicity distribution in heavy-ion collisions.
+The obtained distribution is compared with the experimental data measured at RHIC and LHC energies.
+The Weibull-Glauber approach is similar to the procedure adopted by the ALICE experiment for the centrality determination in Pb-Pb collisions at 2.76 and 5.02 TeV using the negative binomial distribution (NBD) \cite{alice1,alice2}.
+The transverse-energy distribution in heavy-ion collisions was also described by using the same formalism.
+An alternative method has been proposed to determine the centrality in heavy-ion collisions using the model and HIJING event generator \cite{twocompTheory1}.